Node.js Signals, Exit Codes, and Graceful Shutdown

 const report = process.report.getReport();

-});This gives operators a way to get diagnostics from a misbehaving production process without killing it.
-The handler runs synchronously on the main thread, and process.report.getReport() captures heap statistics, active handles, libuv metrics, and the JavaScript stack.
-Writing it to a file lets you analyze it later.
+});That gives operators a way to collect information from a misbehaving process without killing it.
+The handler still runs on the main thread. process.report.getReport() captures heap statistics, active handles, libuv metrics, and the JavaScript stack.
+Writing it to a file lets the team inspect it later.

-When a process terminates, it reports a numeric exit code to its parent.
+When a process ends, it reports a numeric exit code to its parent process.
 Zero means success.
-Everything else means some kind of failure.
+Any other value means some kind of failure or non-success outcome.
+The exact meaning comes from the program, runtime, shell, or process manager.

-Node.js defines specific exit codes for its own error conditions:
+Node defines several exit codes for its own failures -

 | Code | Meaning |